 Can I pay on a payment plan?
 Absolutely.
 All payment plans are individually invoiced and require a $500 per person deposit.
+Full payment must be made prior to your departure.
 Contact us to discuss payment plan options and to set up a payment plan that will work for you.

 What is included in your travel packages?
 These trips include a personal guide throughout, transportation and lodging each day, and most meals.
 Please see our packages that provide more detailed information on what's included with each trip.

 What type of food will be provided on the tours?
 All breakfast meals are included and will be your typical fare either at the hotels or diners near the hotels.
 All lunches are also included and will be basic food appropriate to bring on the trails - mostly nonperishable items and some fruit.
 Unless otherwise noted in a specific tour, the cost of dinner is not included and instead we will be making stops along the way where we will dine together at various restaurants across Oregon.
 After booking, guests will be sent a questionnaire that will inquire about certain medical information including food allergies.
 Please let us know in these forms if we need to be aware of any allergies, sensitivities, or other restrictions.